-'I began at a young age collecting and sketching natural elements found on walks in the woods and along the seashores in Connecticut where I grew up.
+'I began at a young age collecting and sketching natural elements found along the seashores in Connecticut where I grew up.
 During my formal training in fine arts at the Maryland Institute College of Art and The Art Institute of Chicago I discovered my passion for sculpture and working with precious metals.
-I continued studying in Europe; while traveling in Copenhagen I participated in a workshop at Georg Jensen's studio, years later in Italy I was very fortunate to become friends with and be taught by artist and master goldsmith Manfred Bischoff, these experiences confirmed making jewelry would be my life-long love.
+I continued studying in Europe and while traveling in Copenhagen I participated in a workshop at Georg Jensen's studio.
+Later while studying in Italy I was taught by master goldsmiths.
+These experiences confirmed for me that making jewelry would be my life-long love.

-Remote destinations, off the beaten path, is where I find inspiration for new collections.
-When I submerse myself in the culture and natural beauty of an exceptional place --wether it be traveling to otherworldly Iceland or discovering a hidden beach on the Côte d'Azur to being mesmerized by teeny golden treasures at The MET-- I return to my studio budding with ideas.
-Once the ideas take form colorful gems and pearls bring them to life.'
+Remote destinations off the beaten path are where I find inspiration for new collections.
+When I submerse myself in the culture and natural beauty of an exceptional place --whether it be traveling to otherworldly Iceland or discovering a hidden beach on the Côte d'Azur to being mesmerized by teeny golden treasures in a secluded wing at The MET-- I return to my studio budding with ideas.
+Once these ideas take form, colorful gems and pearls bring them to life.'

-Kimberlin's Iceland ring was juried into the permanent collection of The Museum of Arts and Design in NYC, while her sea inspired pieces have helped bring awareness to a cause important to her -- coral conservation.
+From Kimberlin's recent work, a ring titled 'Iceland' was juried into the permanent collection of New York's The Museum of Arts and Design, while her sea inspired pieces help bring awareness to coral conservation--a cause important to her.

-Featured at fine jewelry stores, boutiques and galleries her feminine, exotic pieces have garnered a coterie of private clients including Adele, Helena Christensen, Bette Midler, Whoopi Goldberg, Katie Lee and Rachel Ray.
-Great moments have been working with Zac Posen creating cocktails rings for his 2009 runway show in NYC; making over 30 pieces of jewelry with Iconic artist George Lois for his wife Rosie and creating a ring for renowned designer Karim Rashid using stones in his favorite color-- pink.
+Featured at fine jewelry stores, boutiques and galleries, her feminine, exotic pieces have garnered a coterie of private clients including Adele, Helena Christensen, Bette Midler, Whoopi Goldberg, Katie Lee and Rachel Ray.
+Highlights have been working with Zac Posen to create cocktails rings for his 2009 runway show in NYC; making over 30 pieces of jewelry with iconic artist George Lois for his wife Rosie; and creating a ring for renowned designer Karim Rashid using stones in his favorite color-- pink.
 It was an honor for her to make these pieces as it is an honor and privilege making all of her jewelry that brings happiness to the wearer.
-She creates timeless treasures and future heirlooms, responsibly and thoughtfully, from her studio in New York City.
+She creates timeless treasures and future heirlooms, responsibly and thoughtfully from her studio in New York City.